ActianCorp/integration-platform-docs/docs/integration-manager/admin/file-folder-listener/file-folder-listener-service.md

     im.user-code=ZEPQ-VOK8
    ```

-5. In the &lt;ProgramDataDirectory>\Actian\FileFolderListener\conf\application.properties file, delete any duplicate entries and then copy and paste the response into the file.
+6. In the `<ProgramDataDirectory>\Actian\FileFolderListener\conf\application.properties` file, delete any duplicate entries and then copy and paste the response into the file.

 ## Platform Listener Configurations